 You probably wouldn’t attempt a marathon without proper training.
-But even short-distance races like the Turkey Trot require training to prevent injury on race day, says Sarang Desai, D.O., an orthopaedic surgeon on the medical staff at Baylor Regional Medical Center at Plano.
+But even short-distance races like the Turkey Trot require training to prevent injury on race day, says Sarang Desai, D.O., an orthopaedic surgeon on the medical staff at Baylor Scott & White Medical Center – Plano.
 Whether you’re eyeing a long or short race, remember Dr. Desai’s tips.

 1. Plan to train.
 Your body needs to build endurance and strength to be able to handle a distance you’ve never attempted.
 “If the athlete’s body is not conditioned for the physical requirements of a race, injuries can certainly occur,” says Dr. Desai.

 “Musculoskeletal injuries can range from strained muscles to fractures,” he says.
 “And just as the athlete’s musculoskeletal system must be prepared for the race so does the cardiovascular system.
 Serious conditions such as heat stroke and heart attack can occur if the athlete neglects proper training.”

 2. Look at a calendar.
 Training will vary based on the experience and condition of the athlete, Dr. Desai says.
 He says that for a beginner who is training three days a week, preparing for a 5K should take about eight weeks.